Tests and diagnosisBy Mayo Clinic staff

 Results of these tests help doctors determine the cause of your signs and symptoms and develop a program to treat your heart.
 To determine the best course of treatment, doctors may classify heart failure using two scales:

 - New York Heart Association scale.
-This scale classifies heart failure in categories from one to four.
+This symptom-based scale classifies heart failure in categories from one to four.
 In Class I heart failure, you don't have any symptoms.
 In Class II heart failure, you can perform everyday activities without difficulty but become winded or fatigued when you exert yourself.
-Class IV is the most severe, and you're short of breath even at rest.
+With Class III, you'll have trouble completing everyday activities, and Class IV is the most severe, and you're short of breath even at rest.

-- American College of Cardiology scale.
-This classification system uses letters A to D. The system includes a category for people who are at risk of developing heart failure.
-For example, a person who has several risk factors for heart failure is Stage A, but a person with end-stage heart failure requiring hospice care is Stage D. Doctors use this classification system to identify your risk factors and begin early, more aggressive treatment to help prevent or delay heart failure.
+- American College of Cardiology /American Heart Association guidelines.
+This stage-based classification system uses letters A to D. The system includes a category for people who are at risk of developing heart failure.
+For example, a person who has several risk factors for heart failure but no signs or symptoms of heart failure is Stage A, while a person with end-stage heart failure requiring hospice care is Stage D. Doctors use this classification system to identify your risk factors and begin early, more aggressive treatment to help prevent or delay heart failure.

 - Lindenfield J, et al. 2010 HFSA Comprehensive practice guideline.
 Journal of Cardiac Failure.
 2010;16:475.